Anaseini95/Anaseini95/README.md

 - 👋 Hi, I’m @Anaseini95
-- 👀 I’m interested in understanding life and how soceity has is revolving over time.
+- 👀 I’m interested in understanding life and how soceity is revolving over time.